glbala87/ELLA_tool/docs/releasenotes/README.md

 #### Optional OVERVIEW sections replaced with auto-comments

 This release retires the optional classification status sections on the OVERVIEW page and replaces them with a possibility to [auto-add comments](/manual/choosing-sample-variant.html#optional-auto-comments) (`ALL CLASSIFIED`/`NO VARIANTS`) upon deposit of new analyses to the ELLA database.
-In addition, the [VARIANTS OVERVIEW](/manual/choosing-sample-variant.html#variants-worklist) page has been limited to manually imported, stand-alone variants or individual variants opened from search, and is now available for all users independent of configuration.
+In addition, the [VARIANTS OVERVIEW](/manual/choosing-sample-variant.html#variants-worklist) page has been limited to manually imported, stand-alone variants or individual variants opened from search.

 ### All changes